-Distracted driving is a serious problem affecting the trucking industry and has caused multiple accidents, but fortunately there are measures fleet owners and drivers can take to minimise distracted driving.
+Distracted driving is a serious problem affecting the trucking industry and has caused multiple accidents, but fortunately, there are measures fleet owners and drivers can take to minimize distracted driving.

 What are the different types of distracted driving?

 There are three main types of distractions that affect drivers: manual, visual and cognitive.

 - Manual distractions cause drivers to take one or both hands off the wheel to manipulate an object not directly related to the safe operation of their vehicle, like eating or drinking while driving.

 - Visual distractions are anything causing drivers to move their eyes away from the road or their driving instruments, like reading driving directions, scrolling through music on their phone or looking at something along the side of the road.